grimzy/laravel-mysql-spatial/README.md

 composer require grimzy/laravel-mysql-spatial:^1.0
 ```

-Register the service provider in `config/app.php`:
+For Laravel versions before 5.5 or if not using auto-discovery, register the service provider in `config/app.php`:

 ```php
 'providers' => [